dimaspandu/piedpi/README.md

 Start small, but start clean.

-Piedpi is built on the belief that good architecture should not require complexity, only discipline.
+Piedpi is built on the belief that good architecture does not require complexity — only discipline.

 ---